-In this section, we extensively evaluate our model and compare it to state-of-the-art models.
-First, we describe the experimental setup of our training.
-Next, we compare our results to those of P4Transformer \citep{fan2021point}, PSTNet \citep{fan2022pstnet} and SequentialPointNet \citep{li2021sequentialpointnet}.
-We then perform an ablation study to prove the importance of components of our model.
-Finally, we discuss the strengths and flaws of the model and the reasons behind them.
+In this section, we present a comprehensive evaluation of our model and compare it with state-of-the-art models.
+Firstly, we describe the experimental setup used for our training.
+Next, we compare our results to the recent state-of-the-art models, including P4Transformer \citep{fan2021point}, PSTNet \citep{fan2022pstnet}, SequentialPointNet \citep{li2021sequentialpointnet}, and STMT \citep{zhu2023stmt}.
+We then conduct an ablation study to demonstrate the significance of different components in our model.
+Finally, we discuss both the strengths and weaknesses of our model and analyze the reasons behind them.